All About Taxation of Mutual Funds In India

 In the end-

-As written in the beginning, that tax rules get tweaked yearly and may impact your investments too.
-Though I will try to update the article with the latest rules, but still before taking any investment decision referring to the tax rules written here, do consult your CA or a Financial Planner.
+As written in the beginning, tax rules get tweaked yearly and may impact your investments too.
+Though I will try to update the article with the latest rules, still before taking any investment decision referring to the tax rules written here, do consult your CA or a Financial Planner.
 Or ask in the comments section below for verification

 Previous articleWhat is Mutual Fund: Types and Concept Explained